Last Updated on 13 January 2026 by Cycloscope

 Under 100$ [Check The Latest Price]

-Klatre is a fresh contender in the realm of bone conduction headphones, and their LS1 model offers excellent value for money.
+Klatre is a fresh contender in the bone conduction headphone space, and its LS1 model offers excellent value for money.

 Weighing in at less than 31g and featuring a sleek design, these headphones are incredibly lightweight and virtually imperceptible once you put them on – all while securely staying in place.